spryker/spryker-docs/docs/scos/dev/glue-api-guides/202200.0/managing-agent-requests-for-quote.md

 ## Installation

-For details on the modules that provide the API functionality and how to install them, see <!--paste a link to a IG-->
+For details on the modules that provide the API functionality and how to install them, see <!--paste a link to an IG-->

 ## Create a request for quote